Philip Dimmitt: Goliad

-In early December, Dimmitt and a few of his men joined Austin's army at Bexar, where they participated in the final fighting at the siege of Bexar.
+In early December, Dimmitt and a few of his men joined Austin's army at Bexar, where they participated in the final fighting at the siege of Béxar.
 They returned to Goliad about December 14.
 On his return, Dimmitt designed a new flag.
 This flag had a white background and featured a severed, bloody arm holding a sword.
 It is thought to be the first flag advocating Texas's full independence from Mexico.
 The flag was raised over Presidio La Bahia after the garrison approved and signed the Goliad Declaration of Independence.
 Many members of the government, as well as acting army commanders Frank W. Johnson and James Grant demanded that the flag be lowered.
 An angry Dimmitt resigned his command in mid-January 1836.

 Alamo

 About January 24, Dimmitt and thirty volunteers arrived in San Antonio de Bexar to reinforce the Texians garrisoned at the Alamo.
 He was named army storekeeper.
 Additional reinforcements from the regular army arrived on February 3, under the command of William B. Travis.
 Many of Dimmitt's men left after their arrival, but Dimmitt remained and worked as a scout.
 Early in the morning of February 23, local townspeople warned Travis that the Mexican army was very near to Bexar.
 Travis assigned one of his men to stand lookout in the bell tower of the San Fernando Church and warn him if Mexican soldiers appeared.
 Travis then asked Dimitt and Lieutenant Benjamin Noble to try to locate the Mexican army.
 At approximately 2:30 that afternoon the church bell began to ring as the lookout claimed to have seen flashes in the distance.
 Although Travis could still see nothing, since Dimitt and Noble had not returned he sent John Sutherland and John W. Smith on horseback to scout the area where the flashes had been seen.
 Within 1.5 mi of the town, they saw the troops of the Delores Cavalry and returned to Bexar at a run.
 The Texians were completely unprepared for the arrival of the Mexican army, and scrambled about to gather food and supplies for the anticipated siege.
 By late afternoon Bexar was completely occupied by about 1500 Mexican troops, who quickly raised a blood-red flag signifying "No Quarter" above the San Fernando Church.

 Dimmitt and Noble were still scouting the area.
 As they were returning to Bexar, a local told them that the town was surrounded.
 Soon after, a servant sent by Dimmitt's wife found them to tell them not to return or the Mexican army would kill them.
 The men rode to a nearby location to wait and see if it would be safe to return to the Alamo.
 After several days, Dimmitt concluded that the wait was in vain and he and Noble left the area.